As a team, we’ve booked hundreds of award flights over the years and London is one of our sweet spots especially seeing that England is my homeland!

-- The 50,000 sign up bonus is earned after spending $4,000 on the card within the 1st 3 months of opening the account.
+- The 60,000 sign up bonus is earned after spending $4,000 on the card within the first 3 months of opening the account.
 Not many find it tricky to hit that bonus seeing you can use your card for almost any transaction, such as online purchases (e.g. Amazon.com), groceries, restaurants and dining, gas, travels, cable, phone, gas – the list goes on.

-- The annual fee is $0 for the first year, then $95.
-Considering that 50,000 bonus points are worth $625, many instantly see the huge value 😉
+- The annual fee is $95.
+Considering that 60,000 bonus points are worth $750, many instantly see the huge value

 We put EVERY expense (that doesn’t incur a fee) on our credit cards so that we’re continually accruing these valuable points.